Wren6991/website/src/shower-thoughts/reversing-bits-on-armv6-m.md

     bx lr
 ```

 Initialising `r1` to one, and then doubling it 32 times via `adcs`, sets the carry flag.
-This avoids having to maintain a separate loop counter, saving one conditional branch per loop as well as one register clobber.
+This avoids having to maintain a separate loop counter, saving one subtraction per loop as well as one register clobber.